Skip to content

 Usage ModeAdvantagesDisadvantages

-Directly establish SSL/TLS connection between the client and EMQX.Easy to use, no additional components requiredIt will increase EMQX's resource consumption, and if the number of connections is huge, it may lead to high CPU and memory consumption.
+Directly establish an SSL/TLS connection between the client and EMQX.Easy to use, no additional components requiredIt will increase EMQX's resource consumption, and if the number of connections is huge, it may lead to high CPU and memory consumption.

 Terminate TLS connection through a proxy or load balancer.No impact on EMQX performance, and provides load balancing capabilities.Only a few cloud vendors' load balancers support TCP SSL/TLS termination.
 In addition, users need to deploy software such as HAProxy themselves.